Unmet Needs: What Are They and How Can Self-Determination Help?

 An unmet need is any situation where you didn’t get the right service.
 Some examples include:

-You couldn’t find a provider in your area so you weren’t able to get in-home support such as respite or personal assistance
+• You couldn’t find a provider in your area, so you weren’t able to get in-home support such as respite or personal assistance.

-Regional Center provided hours but you didn’t use them, had them taken away, or couldn’t use them because you didn’t have anyone to help
+• Regional Center provided hours but you didn’t use them, had them taken away, or couldn’t use them because you didn’t have anyone to help.

 How do I provide documentation of unmet needs?

-Carla tells us that documentation depends on what you need and what you’re asking for.
+Lehmann tells us that documentation depends on what you need and what you’re asking for.

-If you’re not getting enough respite hours, you have to create a schedule showing where you need the respite hours and why.
+• If you’re not getting enough respite hours, you have to create a schedule showing where you need the respite hours and why.
 You also have to show that it’s not covered by IHSS or other generic resources.
-If you have a lot of IHSS hours and you are asking for more respite hours, they’ll say, “You’re supposed to use your IHSS hours for that.”
+If you have a lot of IHSS hours and you are asking for more respite hours, they might say, “You’re supposed to use your IHSS hours for that.”
 If you present a schedule or calendar that shows your daily activities and exactly where you need the respite hours, that’s a way of showing unmet needs.

 Is anything excluded from the “unmet needs” category?

-Carla explains that you always have to use generic resources first; this usually refers to your health care plan or the school district if your child is in school.
+Lehmann explains that you always have to use generic resources first; this usually refers to your health care plan or the school district if your child is in school.

 Are there Regional Center services that I might not know about?

-Lisa tells us that parents may not realize they can get specific services.
+Carey tells us that parents may not realize they can get specific services.
 "For many parents, when their child turns three years old, they're told they can’t get any more services because it's now the school's responsibility.
 But this isn't true.
 Regional Center offers various classes and workshops, as well as adaptive skills classes, and they should fund the difference if their school is not providing enough support."

 For more information on Regional Centers and what they can offer, read our Regional Center 101 article.